paylike/sdk/3dsecure/index.md

 This is identical to any regular transaction.

-The response from the gateway (2) in case of 3-D Secure being required could look as:
+The response from the gateway (2) in case of 3-D Secure being required would be of the type:

 ```json
 {